-Over the past two months, growth strategies have been thrown off-kilter and hiring activity ceased for many life science organisations around the world.
-For those that have been hiring, video interviewing is the only option.
-The use of video in the recruitment process is of course not a new thing, but it certainly has been brought to the fore in recent weeks.
-Now, restrictions are easing and employers are onboarding new team members again, but video interviewing is still the norm for the time being.
+At the dawn of the pandemic, growth strategies were thrown off-kilter and hiring activity ceased for many life science organisations around the world.
+For those that are resuming hiring activity, video interviewing is still the norm.
+The use of video in the recruitment process is not a new thing, but it certainly has been brought to the fore in recent weeks.
+Now, restrictions are easing and employers are onboarding new team members again, but video interviewing remains preference for many employers and candidates.
 So how do you get the most from a remote interview, and ensure you get a well-rounded picture of the candidate?

-Many clients and candidates we’re partnered with at SEC have experienced video interviews for the first time, and we have brought together what we have discovered makes the best video interviewing experience for both the employer and the interviewee.
+Many clients and candidates we’re partnered with at SEC have experienced video interviews for the first time this year, and we have brought together what we have discovered makes the best video interviewing experience for both the employer and the interviewee.

 Before we even start talking about the platforms you can use for video interviewing, you need to set expectations.
 The circumstances that we are working under at the moment are putting stress on everyone, people are being asked to do new things with limited knowledge and exposure.